Neyromancer/cat_program/README.md

 Flag can look like -c[lines]:

--c - default option, stays for every 2nd line to be colored ( the same as -c2 )
++c - default option, stays for every 2nd line to be colored ( the same as -c2 )

--c3 - every 3d line to be colored
++c3 - every 3d line to be colored

--A - display all
++A - display all

--n - number all output lines
++n - number all output lines

 -N - display file name before outtputting it's contents